The Atiyah-Bott formula and connectivity in chiral Koszul duality: Factorizability of

 \subsection{Well-definedness of functors}

 Before proving that the diagram commutes, we need to first make sense of it.
 A priori, the functors written in the diagram are not necessarily well-defined.
-For instance, we haven't shown that all the four instances of $\coChev$ land in the correct target categories.
-Moreover, we also don't know that $\oblv_{\coFil}, \assgr$, and $\prod$ preserve the algebra/co-algebra structures.
+For instance, we have not shown that all the four instances of $\coChev$ land in the correct target categories.
+Moreover, we also do not know that $\oblv_{\coFil}, \assgr$, and $\prod$ preserve the algebra/co-algebra structures.

-We start with the following straight-forward observation which settles the latter question. \begin{lem} For any $n$, the functors
+The latter question is settled by the following observation, whose proof, which makes use of the stability and decaying conditions to commute limits and tensor products, is straight-forward. \begin{lem} For any $n$, the functors

-are symmetric monoidal with respect to the $\otimesstar$-monoidal structure on $\Ran X$. \end{lem}
+are symmetric monoidal with respect to the $\otimesstar$-monoidal structure on $\Ran X$.
+In particular, they automatically upgrade to functors between corresponding categories of algebras/co-algebras. \end{lem}

 We will now tackle the former question: namely, the various instances of the functor $\coChev$ appeared in~\eqref{eq:addCoFil_trick_main_diagram} land in the correct target categories.

 The top and bottom $\coChev$ are the same, and it's easy to see that they land in the correct category using the fact that the shriek-pullback functor is left exact and $\matheur{C}^{\geq n}$ is preserved under limits for any stable infinity category $\matheur{C}$ with a $t$-structure (since $i_{\geq n}$ commutes with limits, see \S\ref{subsubsec:t-structure_convention}).